FranckFreiburger/vue3-sfc-loader/CONTRIBUTING.md

 Breaking Changes should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+BREAKING CHANGE: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in semantic versioning).
+A BREAKING CHANGE can be part of commits of any type.